In some cases, data privacy laws use one of these terms to cover a specific set of details you must publish.

 Let's recap what you need to know about titling privacy documents:

-- You might prefer a specific term when referring to the information you must publish under specific laws such as the GDPR, PIPEDA, the CCPA or CalOPPA
+- You might prefer a specific term when referring to the information you must publish under specific laws such as the GDPR, PIPEDA, the CCPA (CPRA) or CalOPPA

 - It's usually fine to publish mandatory information for different privacy laws in the same document.
 You may want a separate section for information and rights that only apply to people in a particular location.